kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

 ```

-* Invoking player actions (sendNotification):
-Tell the player to do something, such as play or pause.
+* Invoke player actions (sendNotification), which tell the Player to do something, such as play or pause:

 ```objective_c